wsbctechnicalblog/wsbctechnicalblog.github.io/content/sharing-variables-with-stages-and-jobs.md

 Looking at the stage log, we immediately notice that our first ```var1``` variable has been resolved as expected, the second ```var2``` variable is blank?!?

 > ![Gotcha1](/images/sharing-variables-with-stages-and-jobs-1.png)
 If you refer to your forearm and look at the tattoo for mapping a variable within the stage, you realise we are missing the step name.
-It is fairly easy to pinpoint this GOTCHA when you use the tools at your disposal, such as the [Display all variables](https://marketplace.visualstudio.com/items?itemName=dutchworkz.DisplayAllVariables) extension and the trustworthy log files.
+It is fairly easy to pinpoint this GOTCHA when you use the tools at your disposal, such as the ```- bash: 'env | sort'``` task and the trustworthy log files.

 ---